Increased bilirubin and jaundice (yellow skin and eyes)

 Jaundice only becomes visible at levels above 40 mmol/L. You need good natural light to see this.

-Atazanavir doesn’t usually need to be changed or the dose changed (of either atazanaivr or ritonavir) unless bilirubin levels increase to five times the upper limit of normal (5xULN).
-This is at around 60–70 mmol/L.
+Atazanavir, and the booster are not usually changed (including the doses) unless bilirubin levels increase to five times the upper limit of normal (5xULN).
+This is at around 60-70 nmol/L.

-This yellowish skin can be unusual.
+This yellowish skin can look unusual.
 When related to atazanavir though it is not causing your body damage.

 Less than 10% of people using atazanavir discontinue because of jaundice.
 If you stop atazanavir, the jaundice reverses within a couple of days.

-- Ritonavir boosts atazanavir levels by around ten times and makes them more consistent.
+- The booster increases atazanavir levels by around ten times and makes levels more consistent.

-- Higher levels of atazanavir at the end of the dose reduces the risk of resistance and may make the drug more active.
+- Higher levels of atazanavir at the end of the dose reduces the risk of resistance and might make the drug more active.

-- Higher levels also increase the chance of increasing your bilirubin.
+- Higher levels also increase the chance of increasing bilirubin.

-- If this is too disturbing then it often disappears by using higher dose atazanavir without ritonavir.
+- If this is too disturbing then it often disappears by using higher dose atazanavir without a booster.

 - Check atazanavir levels with TDM.

-High levels of bilirubin may be a marker of high levels of atazanavir.
+High levels of bilirubin might be a marker of high levels of atazanavir.
 You can’t guess this though–you need to use a test called TDM (see Side Effects and Drug Levels).

-In practice, people who get yellow skin or eyes when they use 300 mg/day atazanavir boosted with 100 mg ritonavir are often able to change to unboosted atazanavir (at 400 mg/day).
+In practice, people who get yellow skin or eyes when they use 300 mg/day atazanavir with a booster can often change to unboosted atazanavir (at 400 mg/day).
 Note that the daily unboosted dose of atazanavir (2 x 200 mg) is a higher dose than the boosted dose (1 x 300 mg capsule).

-It is important that your doctor changes the formulation when not using ritonavir.
+It is important that your doctor changes the formulation if you don’t use a booster..

 Other drugs that affect bilirubin